Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 As it turns out, being that supportive ear, shoulder and voice is a great place to start if you find yourself in a similar situation.
 Personal Space reached out to family therapist Dr. Paul Hokemeyer to learn about healthy coping strategies and how to help friends going through these same situations.

-According to Dr. Hokemeyer, “when we lose a parent, we lose a part of ourselves” and “this is true regardless of whether we were extremely close to them or distant from them.”
+According to Dr. Hokemeyer, “when we lose a parent [in particular], we lose a part of ourselves” and “this is true regardless of whether we were extremely close to them or distant from them.”
 Losing a parent is a “very primal experience” that we are going to react to on both the conscious and unconscious levels of our being.
 Therefore, Dr. Hokemeyer explains that “it’s important to be hyper aware of our reactions and not dismiss, discount or get stuck in them.”